Local-Connectivity-Lab/Local-Connectivity-Lab.github.io/README.md

 You'll want to run the site locally so you can preview your changes.
 It's fairly simple to setup if you have any programming experience.

+Make your changes and confirm them in your locally running site.
+Commit change to a feature Branch, and create a pull request in GitHub.

+The changes will then need to be reviewed and merged.
+After merging, a GitHub Action will kick off to build and deploy the site.
+This should only take 5 mins, after which your changes will be live!

 ### Local setup

 **Install NodeJS** - two options: